RaoAkif/ConferencePage/README.md

 # Conference Page

 > Faiz International Festival Event Page that contains the information about the annual event held in beautiful heart of Pakistan.
+> This Event Page, Faiz International Festival maps the Events, Speakers and Sponsors data, that is in the form of Object, on to the DOM through JavaScript.

 ## Built With